Vegas is open — The latest on Vegas? My return visit to Las Vegas in February 2021.

 But enough about my Vegas sentiment.
 Casinos closing are a pretty big deal, and an even bigger deal in Las Vegas.
 When the Las Vegas casinos closed in March due to COVID-19 it was not only historical, but also a logistically complicated situation.

-On the podcast ZorkCast along with my co-host Steve White from Cranbrook in Kent, we cover many of the topics that interest leisure travellers and recreational gamblers about the casino lifestyle and casino loyalty.
+On the podcast ZorkCast along with my co-host Steve White from Cranbrook in Kent, we cover many of the topics that interest leisure travelers and recreational gamblers about the casino lifestyle and casino loyalty.

 Vegas Is Open – Caesars Palace Las Vegas

 We figured a great place to start for the iconic re-opening of Las Vegas was Caesars Palace Las Vegas.
 After a bizarre but seamless cheese and pickle sandwich journey from London to LAX and a relatively easy drive from LAX to Vegas, I arrived.
+(You can watch our opening day video here.)

 This was not your normal Las Vegas arrival.
 First off, there was no valet parking.
 I at first assumed this was a ubiquitous change for Las Vegas due to COVID-19.
 It was time to reacquaint myself with the joys of self-parking